microsoft/fast/packages/web-components/fast-foundation/docs/integrations/react.md

 ## Using the components

 With all the basic pieces in place, let's run our app in dev mode with `npm start`.
-Right now, it displays the React logo and some editing instructions, since we haven't added any code or interesting HTML.Let's change that.
+Right now, it displays the React logo and some editing instructions, since we haven't added any code or interesting HTML.
+Let's change that.

 First, open your `src/app.js` file and add the following code: